awslabs/data-solutions-framework-on-aws/framework/API.md

 The IAM Role assumed by the construct resources to perform Lake Formation configuration.

+The role is assumed by Lambda functions to perform Lake Formation related operations.
 Only needed when permissionModel is set to Lake Formation or Hybrid

 ---